elgalu/docker-selenium/docs/hub_and_nodes.md

       elgalu/selenium

 ### Wait
-Is convenient to wait for all the nodes to finish starting correctly, also to catch errors before starting the tests in vane:
+Is convenient to wait for all the nodes to start correctly, also to catch errors before starting the tests in vane:

       docker exec node1_ch wait_all_done 30s
       docker exec node2_ch wait_all_done 30s